 Filed: April 23, 2015

-Features that may be used to represent relevance information (e.g., properties, characteristics, etc.) of an entity, such as a document or concept, for example, may be associated with the document by accepting an identifier that identifies a document; obtaining search query information (and/or other serving parameter information) related to the document using the document identifier, determining features using the obtained query information (and/or other serving parameter information), and associating the features determined with the document.
+Features that may be used to represent relevant information (e.g., properties, characteristics, etc.) of an entity, such as a document or concept, for example, may be associated with the document by accepting an identifier that identifies a document; obtaining search query information (and/or other serving parameter information) related to the document using the document identifier, determining features using the obtained query information (and/or other serving parameter information), and associating the features determined with the document.
 Weights of such features may be similarly determined.
 The weights may be determined using scores.
 The scores may be a function of one or more of whether the document was selected, a user dwell time on a selected document, whether or not a conversion occurred concerning the document, etc. The document may be a Web page.
 The features may be n-grams.
-The relevance information of the document may be used to target the serving of advertisements with the document.
+The relevant information of the document may be used to target the serving of advertisements with the document.

 I will continue with details about how this patent describes how they might target advertising at Google in part 2 of this post.